dbalaban/WaypointLearning/README.md

 p3: the translation y coordinate
 p4: the initial x velocity
 p5: the final x velocity
-p6: the final y velocity
+p6: the final y velocit
 p7: the path-time an obstacle should be placed as a proportion of total time
 p8: the offset distance the obstacle is placed at